Author Guidelines

 Abstract

 Authors must supply a structured abstract in their submission, including purpose, design/methods/approach, findings/results, and conclusion.
-A maximum of 250 words in total, excluding keywords.
+Abstract consists of 200-300 words, excluding keywords.
 It has to be available in English.
 Please avoid the use of abbreviations and do not cite references in the abstract.

 Keywords